EM-GUIDE/em-guide-tool/README.md

 yarn start
 ```

-Use the following command to build the admin panel of the EM GUIDE tool.
+Use the following command to (re)build if needed.

 ``` bash
 yarn build